 - A. Individual room water source heat pump/unit ventilators located inside mechanical closets in the classrooms. - 1.
 All Units shall be serviceable in mechanical closets.
 Provide double doors if required to allow for room for service.
 Units shall be installed on platform, a minimum of 24" high. - 2.
 All units shall have secondary drain pans. - 3.
-All units shall have minimum of 2' clearance for maintenance. - 4.
+All units shall have minimum of 3 feet clearance for maintenance or enough space for compressor and blower motor removal. - 4.
 Provide adequate clearance for filter removal. - 5.
 Provide filter racks and access doors.